NVIDIA/aistore/README.md

 ## Features

-* S3-like HTTP REST API to GET/PUT objects, and create, destroy, list and configure buckets, and more;
-* FUSE client (called `aisfs`), to access AIS objects as files;
-* arbitrary number of access points - AIS gateways (aka *proxies*) that are extremely lightweight and can run anywhere;
-* easy-to-use command-line interface (CLI);
 * scale-out with no downtime and no limitation;
+* HTTP REST API to GET/PUT objects, create, destroy, list and configure buckets;
+* FUSE client (`aisfs`) to access AIS objects as files;
+* arbitrary number of access points via AIS gateways (aka *proxies*);
+* easy-to-use CLI based on command-line (TAB) completions;
-* automated rebalancing upon changes in cluster membership, drive failures, bucket renaming, etc.;
+* automated rebalancing upon changes in cluster membership, drive failures, bucket renames;
-* n-way mirroring (RAID-1), Reed–Solomon erasure coding, end-to-end data protection;
+* N-way mirroring (RAID-1), Reed–Solomon erasure coding, end-to-end data protection;

-In addition, AIStore:
+Also, AIStore:

 * can be deployed on any commodity hardware;
 * supports Amazon S3 and Google Cloud Storage backends (and all GCS and S3-compliant object storages);